 Download Research Paper “Clinical utility and prospective of TMS–EEG_Tremblay et al 2019” published in Clinical Neurophysiology for a more detailed and granular explanation of the technique and it’s applications.

 *Download Dr Isabella Premoli’s research paper ‘TMS as a pharmacodynamic indicator of the cortical activity of a novel anti-epileptic drug, XEN1101’

 Contact us to discuss a clinical trial or research study.

-The Science Behind CRS can help Sponsors and CROs with some of these challenges in Phase 1 trials by providing the tools and specialist expertise to answer key questions in relation to safety and efficacy when bringing novel drug candidates to human clinical trials.
+The Science Behind can help Sponsors and CROs with some of these challenges in Phase 1 trials by providing the tools and specialist expertise to answer key questions in relation to safety and efficacy when bringing novel drug candidates to human clinical trials.